 - not have been convicted of any relevant or foreign offence.

-* Cambridge City Council is accredited with the British Innkeeping Institute Awarding Body (BIIAB) to provide the Level 2 Award in Personal Licence Holders.
-Please visit our training page for more details and to book a place one of our courses.
+Note: We are accredited with the British Innkeeping Institute Awarding Body (BIIAB) to provide the Level 2 Award in Personal Licence Holders.
+Other training providers are available – you do not have to use our services.

 The application must also be accompanied by the following documents:

 - Two photographs of the applicant, which must be: